 While rates of TB have consistently dropped across much of the world over recent years, the UK has experienced a two decade long rise in cases.
 In 2013 nearly 8,000 new cases were identified.

-England and our Western European neighbours shared an incidence rate of 12.7 percent (per 100,000 population) in 2001.
-But just ten years later, while the Western Europe rate had dropped to 6.8 percent, in England it had risen to 15.9 percent.
+England and our Western European neighbours shared an incidence of 12.7 (per 100,000 population) in 2001.
+But just ten years later, while the Western Europe rate had dropped to 6.8, in England it had risen to 15.9.

 - There were 7,892 cases in 2013